-See how we took our SUPER TINY master closet from disorganized and barely functional to something dang near close to an almost walk in closet!
+See how we took our SUPER TINY primary closet from disorganized and barely functional to something dang near close to an almost walk in closet!

 It’s reveal dayyyyy!
 It’s been a long time since we’ve had a room reveal and I’m stoked about it!
 I won’t spend too much time talking about what our closet looked like before because I wrote all about it when I talked about our plans for this teency lil’ tiny baby closet.